-The accompanying unaudited consolidated interim financial statements for the thirteen week periods ended March 28, 2020 (first quarter of 2020) and March 30, 2019 (first quarter of 2019) have been prepared by our company in accordance with generally accepted accounting principles in the United States (GAAP) pursuant to the rules and regulations of the Securities and Exchange Commission (SEC), and include the accounts of B&G Foods, Inc. and its subsidiaries.
+The accompanying unaudited consolidated interim financial statements for the thirteen and twenty-six week periods ended June 27, 2020 (second quarter and first two quarters of 2020) and June 29, 2019 (second quarter and first two quarters of 2019) have been prepared by our company in accordance with generally accepted accounting principles in the United States (GAAP) pursuant to the rules and regulations of the Securities and Exchange Commission (SEC), and include the accounts of B&G Foods, Inc. and its subsidiaries.
 Certain information and footnote disclosures normally included in annual financial statements prepared in accordance with GAAP have been omitted pursuant to such rules and regulations.
 However, our management believes, to the best of their knowledge, that the disclosures herein are adequate to make the information presented not misleading.
 All intercompany balances and transactions have been eliminated.
-The accompanying unaudited consolidated interim financial statements contain all adjustments that are, in the opinion of management, necessary to present fairly our consolidated financial position as of March 28, 2020, and the results of our operations, comprehensive income and cash flows for the first quarter of 2020 and 2019.
-Our results of operations for the first quarter of 2020 are not necessarily indicative of the results to be expected for the full year.
-We have evaluated subsequent events for disclosure through the date of issuance of the accompanying unaudited consolidated interim financial statements should be read in conjunction with the audited consolidated financial statements and notes included in our Annual Report on Form 10-K for fiscal 2019 filed with the SEC on February 26, 2020.
+The accompanying unaudited consolidated interim financial statements contain all adjustments that are, in the opinion of management, necessary to present fairly our consolidated financial position as of June 27, 2020, and the results of our operations, comprehensive income, changes in stockholders equity and cash flows for the second quarter and first two quarters of 2020 and 2019.
+Our results of operations for the second quarter and first two quarters of 2020 are not necessarily indicative of the results to be expected for the full year.
+We have evaluated subsequent events for disclosure through the date of issuance of the accompanying unaudited consolidated interim financial statements.
+The accompanying unaudited consolidated interim financial statements should be read in conjunction with the audited consolidated financial statements and notes included in our Annual Report on Form 10-K for fiscal 2019 filed with the SEC on February 26,